Kentucky Farm Bureau 2015 State Legislative Priority Issues

 • Recommend production items associated with the equine and poultry industries, as well veterinary medicine and vaccines be exempt from the sales and use tax.

 • Oppose the power of eminent domain being used to take private property for private use.

-• Request state government to include agricultural representation in the process of developing water quality regulations to include, but not limited to TMDL’s.
+• Request state government to include agricultural representation in the process of developing water quantity and quality regulations to include, but not limited to TMDL’s.

 • State water resource policy and regulations should be based on adequate scientific research data.